annotation/mondriaan/README.md

 look like.

 ## Status

+*   2023-04-21
+    Source data, Text-Fabric data and Web annotation data all present, the pipeline works.
+    The conversion aims at conserving all information that is present in the source throughout all stages in the pipeline.
+    Later we should discuss which elements should be rendered and in what ways, and with what controls on the interface.

 *   2023-04-12
     Initial content, the source data is not yet present, hence the programs do not yet